nextgis/docs_ngcom/source/ngapi.rst

 Read more about NextGIS Web API :ref:`here <ngwdev_description>`.

 Using API you can turn your Web GIS into a geodata storage for other maps and systems.
 This is made possible through CORS Settings.
-Read how to switch on CORS for your Web GIS :ref:`here <ngcom_CORS>`.
+Read how to switch on CORS for your Web GIS `here <https://docs.nextgis.com/docs_ngweb/source/cors.html>`_.